Supported By The Stars

-Armer is an award-winning filmmaker who has worked in the television and film industry since 1997.
+Armer is the St. Petersburg-Clearwater Film Commissioner, and an award-winning filmmaker who has worked in the television and film industry since 1997.
 His experience includes Hollywood features, documentaries, independent features, television films, and music videos.
-His projects include the 2011 documentary “Running with Demons.”
-He is the co-founder and executive director of the Sunscreen Film Festival in St. Petersburg, Fla., one of only 23 film festivals nationwide to be sponsored in 2013 by the Academy of Motion Picture Arts and Sciences.
+His projects include the 2014 documentary “Running with Demons.”
+He is the co-founder and executive director of the Sunscreen Film Festival in St. Petersburg, Fla., one of only 23 film festivals nationwide to be sponsored in 2013-2014 by the Academy of Motion Picture Arts and Sciences.

 Hammond has more than 20 years of experience writing, editing, and polishing feature-length screenplays.
 He is a produced screenwriter who graduated from UCLA with a bachelor's degree in English literature and from Columbia College Hollywood with a bachelor's degree in film, cinema and video studies.
-He also has a master's degree in xcreenwriting from the American Film Institute.
+He also has a master's degree in screenwriting from the American Film Institute.
 He teaches at the University of Tampa and Eckerd College in St. Petersburg, Fla.

-Graham is an academy-award-winning director and cinematographer.
+Graham is an Academy Award-winning director and cinematographer.
 His work has appeared in many national publications such as Town & Country, Esquire, Print, and Communication Arts.

 Graham began his career in advertising, where he served as a director or camera operator on commercials.
 He went on to attend the American Film Institute, where he received the Mary Pickford Award Scholarship.
 His master's thesis film, “The Blue Men” (1990), starring Estelle Parsons, received several awards, including the Focus Award for cinematography.